-When teens use Adderall without a prescription, they will often crumble the pill and snort it.
-Here are some red flags to pay attention to if you believe that your teen is misusing Adderall:
+When teens use Adderall without a prescription, they often crumble the pill and snort it.
+Here are some red flags to pay attention to if you believe that your teen is developing an Adderall use disorder:

 - Mood swings, including angry outbursts and anxiety

 - Less motivation and energy

 - Secretive behavior

 - A new social circle that is very different than previous friends